haapjari/haapjari/README.md

 ### 👋

-- Aspiring `Software Engineer`.
-Contributing on Data-Intensive Applications for Work.
+- Long-Life Nerd.
+Contributing on Data-Intensive Applications and playing with Go.

 ---